 Entry into Diego Garcia is restricted, requiring area clearance by U.S. Navy Support Facility Diego Garcia.
 Only unaccompanied military and DoD civilian personnel, or authorized contractors may be assigned to the island.
 Neither military nor DoD couples are allowed concurrent assignments to Diego Garcia.
 As a British territory, all military and civilian personnel residing on the island come under BIOT law and administration.
 These laws differ from those in the United States.

 Tours in Diego Garcia are one year long.
 Extensions may be available for both officer and enlisted personnel.
-Some civilian personnel have been in DG for as long as 15 years.
+Some civilian personnel have been in DG for more than 15 years.

 The Diego Garcia Ombudsman Family Support Program's mission is to facilitate communications from the Command and the Island of Diego Garcia to family members and vice versa, passing along information so that family members are kept well informed.
 Family members will be able to reach out to the Command by contacting the Education Services Facilitator to be connected to the Command Ombudsman.
 The Ombudsman will provide a direct link to the Command and Commanding Officer on family issues and concerns.
 The Ombudsman can also refer family members to resources, programs, and services in the area where they live.
 Contact the Education Services Facilitator at DSN 315-370-4626 or internationally 011-246-370-4626, or online.